SciML/sciml.ai/dev.md

 To declare for a small grant program, send an email to

-Note: Developers funded by the other fellowship programs are ineligable for obtaining the small grant awards during the term of their fellowship.
+Note: Developers funded by other SciML fellowship programs are ineligible for obtaining the small grant awards during the term of their fellowship.

 ## SciML Summer Fellowship